Local Gaussian cross-spectrum analysis: Visualisations and interpretations

-\begin{remark} It was noted in \citep{jordanger17:_lgsd} that it was natural to require that the bandwidth \mbox{$\bm{b}=\parenR{\bz{1},\bz{2}}$} should satisfy \mbox{$\bz{1}=\bz{2}$} when the local Gaussian autocorrelations $\lgccr[p]{kk}{\LGp}{h}$ should be estimated, since both of the components in the lag~$h$ pseudo-normalised pairs originated from the same univariate time series.
-For the estimation of local Gaussian cross-correlations $\lgccr[p]{k\ell}{\LGp}{h}$, it is the pseudo-normalisation of the marginals that justifies the assumed equality of $\bz{1}$ and~$\bz{2}$. \end{remark}
+\textbf{The bandwidth $\bm{b}$:} The estimation of the local Gaussian autocorrelations requires the selection of a bandwidth-vector $\bm{b} = \parenR{\bz{1},\bz{2}}$, and the plots in this section have used \mbox{$\bm{b}=(0.6,0.6)$}.
+It was noted in \JT that it was natural to require that the bandwidth \mbox{$\bm{b}=\parenR{\bz{1},\bz{2}}$} should satisfy \mbox{$\bz{1}=\bz{2}$} when the local Gaussian autocorrelations $\lgccr{kk}{\LGp}{h}$ should be estimated, since both of the components in the lag~$h$ pseudo-normalised pairs originated from the same univariate time series.
+For the estimation of local Gaussian cross-correlations $\lgccr{k\ell}{\LGp}{h}$, it is the pseudo-normalisation of the marginals that justifies the assumed equality of $\bz{1}$ and~$\bz{2}$.
+A discussion related to the choice of bandwidth can be found in \cref{P2.How.to.select.the.tuning.parameters?}